Clarensyoooooo/Clarensyoooooo/README.md

 # 💫 About Me:
-I'm an IT student from the Philippines specializing in Business Analytics.
-I have hands-on experience. in full-stack web development<br>I’m currently the Sole Developer for a Client Management & Analytics Portal for the Persons with Disability Affairs Office (PDAO).<br>I’m skilled in PHP, JavaScript, and MySQL for web applications and Power BI for data analytics.<br>How to reach me: clarenceneilpamplona@gmail.com<br>
+I'm an IT student from the Philippines with a focus on Business Analytics and full-stack web development.
+I currently serve as the sole developer of a comprehensive Client Management & Analytics Portal for the Persons with Disability Affairs Office (PDAO), where I handle everything from system architecture to data visualization.

+My experience spans both development and analytics:

+Web Development: PHP, JavaScript, MySQL, Node.js, and modern UI libraries

+Data & Analytics: Power BI, data modeling, dashboarding, and process automation

+I’m passionate about building practical, scalable solutions that solve real problems for organizations and communities.

+📧 Reach me at: clarenceneilpamplona@gmail.com

 ## 🌐 Socials: